Natblow/railsfriends/README.md

-# Friends List App
+# Friends List Rails App

-Hi my name is Nathan and I work at Bell.ca

-This is my Ruby on Rails Friends List App!
+Website where users login in their account and then can add friends.

+It is a basic CRUD application with a purpose to practice.

+Made with the codemy tutorial from @flatplanet .

+It has been deployed on Heroku : https://railsfriendstuto.herokuapp.com/